California bar review course

 The MBE is divided into morning and afternoon testing sessions of three hours each, with 100 questions in each session.
 There are no scheduled breaks during either the morning or afternoon session, though test taskers typically may be excused from the exam room during the test.
 Be sure to check with your jurisdiction, however, as the rules regarding leaving the exam room may vary.

 Of the 200 questions on the MBE, 175 questions are scored.
 The remaining unscored 25 questions are used by the NCBE to test potential future questions.
 The scored questions are distributed evenly, with 25 questions from each tested subject area.
 The California bar exam subjects include civil procedure, constitutional law, contracts, criminal law and procedure, evidence, real property, and torts.
+The MBE counts for 50 percent of the total California bar exam score.

 In addition to the MBE, the California bar exam includes five one-hour essay questions and one 90-minute performance test.
 Examinees may be required to answer questions involving issues from all of the following subjects:

 The performance test question is designed to test an applicant's ability to understand and apply legal authorities in the context of a factual problem involving a client.
 The State Bar of California provides a sample performance test on its website.
+The performance test and the essays count for a combined 50 percent of the total California bar exam score.

 For more information on these components of the California bar exam, please see the State Bar of California's website.